valyakin/aa-testkit/README.md

 Create an agent.
 Multiple agents creation is supported

-`agentName` - a name for the agent, agent address is avaliable in `network.agents.agentName`
+`agentName` - a name for the agent; agent address will be avaliable in `network.agents.agentName`

 `source` - string with agent or absolute path to the file with agent or anything supported by `wallet.deployAgent(source)`